-If there are indications that the assets have been impaired, in accordance with the provisions of IAS 36, the assessment of the recoverable amount of such assets is performed.
+If there are indications that the assets have been impaired, in accordance with the provisions of IAS 36, the

 The recoverable amount is the higher of:

 - the fair value less costs to sell; and - the value in use.

 Fair value less costs to sell is the expected net realisable price of that asset, i.e., the amount that can be acquired by selling an asset in an arm's length transaction between knowledgeable, willing parties, less costs to sell.